-If you’re employing a nanny for the first time, or even if you’ve done it before, trying to get your head around nanny tax, National Insurance, PAYE and workplace pensions all to be considered and calculated can be very daunting, especially as legislation changes all the time.
+If you’re employing a nanny for the first time, or even if you’ve done it before, trying to get your head around nanny tax with National Insurance, PAYE and workplace pensions all to be considered and calculated can be very daunting, especially as legislation changes all the time.

 We aim to simplify the process of managing your nanny payroll and take the stress out of meeting those employer payroll and other legal obligations.